cteerara/Fenics-Src-Install/README.md

 ```

 ## Test
-To build test, simply run the build-test.sh script.
-This will create a job script (.sbatch) in the test directory.
+1. To build test, simply run the build-test.sh script.
+This will create a job script (.sbatch) in the test/ directory.
+You, then, run each job by going to test/ and type the following to the terminal:
-To run tests, do
 ```
+$ cd test/
 $ sbatch test_1proc.sbatch
 ```
-To get scaling data, you must run all the 1proc, 2proc, and 4proc tests.
-NOTE that since we are running on shas-test partition, we can only run one job at a time.
-Simply repeat the code above for all the .sbatch files.
-The output will be p1.out, p2.out, and p4.out respectively.

-To monitor your job status, type:
+NOTE: these jobs are submitted on the shas-test partition, so only one job can be running at a time.
+To check the status of your job, type into the terminal:
 ```
 squeue -u UsrName
 ```
-where UsrName is your account name on the cluster.
-Should be the first two letters of your first then last name followed by a 4 digits number.
+where UsrName is your account name on the Summit.
+It should be the first two letters of your first and last name followed by a 4 digits number.

-Once you run all the test cases, you will see output files (p1.out, etc) in the test folder.
+2. Once you run all the tests, you will see the output files p1.out, p6.out, p12.out.
+Run the python script: PlotScaling.py to get the strong scaling of the poisson code.
+Compare with test_scaling.png for comparison.

+3. The simulation results are saved in test_output_#nprocs/.
+Verify your result with test_result.png

 # General guide for installing on other clusters
 ## Libraries needed to be installed
 The following is a list of libraries required by FEniCS.
 The version combinations are what worked for me.
 The following is the order in which I installed the libraries.